greg-js/arch-wiki-md-repo/wiki/_content/english/Installing Arch Linux on ZFS.md

 ### Configure the root filesystem

-If you have just created your zpool, it will be mounted in a dir at the root of your tree named after the pool (ie /zroot) so first we need to unmount it:
+If you have just created your zpool, it will be mounted in a dir at the root of your tree named after the pool (ie /zroot).
+If the following set commands fail, you may need to unmount any ZFS filesystems first:

 ```
 # zfs umount -a